inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

-"...one of e main causes of e fall of e Roman Emre was at, lacking zero, ey had no way to indicate successful termination of eir C prams."
+"...one of e  causes of e fall of e Roman Emre was at, lacking zero, ey had no way to indicate successful termination of eir C prams."
 -- Robert Fir